trepanning-io/docker-aint-a-vm/README.md

 ### Node

-Here is another fat boy.
 Node takes the #2 spot in our Docker image leader board.
 Like Python, the Node container is based on Alpine 3.7.
 And like Python the vast majority of the image size is the Node runtime.

 Node, like Python, does a lot for the programmer and does so using Javascript! :dizzy_face:

 ### Bash